Financing Graduate Study

 HELP FROM YOUR SCHOOLFellowships, Scholarships, and Grants.
 This is money awarded by the school either on the basis of merit, special talent, or financial need.
 In general, these awards cover tuition, fees, and supplies, and may provide a stipend for living expenses.

 Research and Teaching Assistantships.
 You will receive a salary, partial tuition, and possibly health insurance in return for service as a research or teaching assistant.
 You may be given basic research assignments.
 You may teach freshman composition.
 You proctor examinations.
-In additional to the financial benefits, you gain experience in your field which may be applicable to your thesis or coursework.
+In addition to the financial benefits, you gain experience in your field which may be applicable to your thesis or coursework.

 Internships.
 Your college or program may offer internships with businesses or government offices.
 Your professors may also have connections with organizations that need people in your field of study.
 Contact your department head or individual professors for additional information.